 to view the baroque-style architecture of these old mission churches, many of which remain intact and have been restored.

 Throughout the next three centuries, the histories of the Spanish and indigenous cultures and races became intricately entwined.
 Throughout the colonial era indigenous groups, forced to accept the Roman Catholic religion, simply assimilated it into their native beliefs continuing to worship their own deities along with the God and saints of the Catholic religion.
 You can read more about that on our Bolivian religion page.
-Today Bolivia is famous for its Catholic and indigenous holidays and festivals, especially the Carnaval de Oruro, which attracts thousands of visitors each year.
-Native and European art, clothing styles, poetry, literature, and music and dance all reflect this new mixed culture.
+Today Bolivia is famous for its Catholic and indigenous holidays and festivals, especially the Carnaval de Oruro, which attracts thousands of visitors each year, native and European art, clothing styles, poetry, literature, and music and dance.

 More importantly, as a result of this, a new mixed race developed: the mestizos (of mixed European and indigenous descent).
 They neither benefited from full European stature, nor were they completely excluded as were their indigenous ancestors.
 They did, however, become increasingly discontent with their lack of social and economic inclusion.
 In addition, during the Napoleonic Wars in Europe, sentiment against colonial rule increased, leading to another major change in Bolivia's history.
 Read about that in our Post-Colonial history section now.